Stackerstan/mindmachine/README.md

 # Mindmachine
-A replicated state machine built on Nostr and Bitcoin
+A persistent and replicated _state machine_ built on Nostr and Bitcoin, following an open protocol that anyone can interact with.
+The _ignition state_ was instantiated at Block 761511, which marks the beginning of the experiment.

 ### Build and run
 This has only been tested on Linux and OSX.
 You need to have [Golang](https://go.dev/doc/install) installed on your system.